per1234/arduino-ci-script/README.md

 #### Usage
 See https://github.com/per1234/arduino-ci-script/blob/master/.travis.yml for an example of the script in use.
+##### Special version names:
+  - `all`: Refers to all versions of the Arduino IDE.
+In the context of `install_ide` this means all IDE versions listed in the script (those that support the command line interface, 1.6.0 and newer).
+In the context of all other functions this means all IDE versions that were installed via `install_ide`.
+  - `newest`: Refers to the newest version of the Arduino IDE.
+In the context of `install_ide` this means the newest IDE version listed in the script.
+In the context of all other functions this means the newest IDE version that was installed via `install_ide`.

 ##### `set_parameters APPLICATION_FOLDER SKETCHBOOK_FOLDER verboseArduinoOutput`
 Used to pass some parameters from .travis.yml to the script.
 - Parameter: **APPLICATION_FOLDER** - This should be set to `/usr/local/share`.
 The Arduino IDE will be installed in the `arduino` subfolder.